Lake Louise Hikes: 10 Trails We Recommend as Locals

 2. Lake Agnes Tea House Hike

 As you venture uphill, you’ll be treated to some stunning views of Lake Louise through the trees below.
 You’ll be delighted to discover that the incredible turquoise water of Lake Louise gets better and better the higher you get.
-See if you can spot tiny kayaks floating on the icy blue waters of Lake Louise below.
+See if you can spot tiny canoes or kayaks floating on the icy blue waters of Lake Louise below.

-Two kayaks on the vibrant turquoise water of Lake Louise – as seen from the Lake Agnes hiking trail.
+Two kayaks on the vibrant turquoise water of Lake Louise, as seen from the Lake Agnes hiking trail.

 The first mountain lake you’ll arrive at is called Mirror Lake.
 Due to its beautiful setting, this is a popular resting spot for hikers on the Lake Agnes Tea House trail.
-The massive rock wall behind Mirror Lake is known as the Big Beehive – the hike to the top is another of the best hikes in Lake Louise.
+The massive rock wall behind Mirror Lake is known as the Big Beehive, the hike to the top is another of the best hikes in Lake Louise.

-two young hikers sit on a rock in front of Mirror Lake and the Big Beehive on the Lake Louise Lake Agnes teahouse hike.
+The Brewer kids, from TravelBanffCanada.com, sit on a rock in front of Mirror Lake and the Big Beehive on the Lake Louise Lake Agnes teahouse hike.

 Our kids sit on the shores of Mirror Lake, looking up at the Big Beehive.